 Our ethical standards are the bedrock of the Atlantis Fellowship.

-The idea of shadowing doctors abroad is often treated with suspicion.
 The Atlantis Project is committed to ensuring that all participants in its Fellowship are held to the highest ethical standards while shadowing abroad.
 Atlantis Fellows are not to do anything which they would not be allowed to do in the United States.
 Their internship is observational.
 The Atlantis Project adheres to the Association of American Medical Colleges guidelines for pre-health students participating in a clinical experience abroad (see the AAMC guidelines here).

 "Developing" vs. "Developed" Healthcare